 How it works

-- Nominate how much you wish to donate to the program from your salary on a regular basis.
+- Nominate how much you wish to donate to the program from your salary on a regular basis

-• Workplace giving donations are deducted automatically from your salary, via the payroll system.
+• Workplace giving donations are deducted automatically from your salary, via the payroll system

-• Post-tax donations are tax deductible.
+• Post-tax donations are tax deductible

-- Catholic Mission is the Australian agency of the Pontifical Missionary Societies, and is a registered charity with Deductible Gift Recipient (DGR) status, so your donations are tax deductible.
+- Donations are transferred to Catholic Mission.
+Catholic Mission is the Australian agency of the Pontifical Missionary Societies, and is a registered charity with Deductible Gift Recipient (DGR) status, so your donations are tax deductible

 What are the benefits of the program?

-- It is easy and effortless.
+- It is easy and effortless

-- It is flexible - you can join, alter or withdraw at anytime.
+- It is flexible - you can join, alter or withdraw at anytime

-- All deductions are itemised on your fortnightly pay advice showing both fortnightly and year to date amounts.
+- All deductions are itemised on your fortnightly pay advice showing both fortnightly and year to date amounts

 How to get started

-Just fill out a Teachers Helping Teachers Workplace Giving Registration Form found on the CSO Portal and forward it to your payroll administrator!
+Simply fill out a Teachers Helping Teachers Workplace Giving Registration Form found on the CSO Portal and forward it to your payroll administrator!
 Workplace Giving is a simple yet powerful way for employees of the Catholic Schools Office to assist Catholic Mission in delivering services to vulnerable communities via regular payroll deductions.

-Once established, your Workplace Giving regular contribution provides both the CSO and Catholic Mission and with a low-cost and low-maintenance way to support our Teachers Helping Teachers program.
+Once established, your Workplace Giving regular contribution provides both the CSO and Catholic Mission with a low-cost and low-maintenance way to support our Teachers Helping Teachers program.